From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Discussion

 In the Results section we have presented a rigorous analysis of the simulation trajectories of the complexes that the human ACE2 receptor forms with the COVID-19 virus SARS-CoV2 and the earlier coronavirus SARS-CoV1 \cite{DEShaw}.
-The analyses, with focus on the interfaces of the viral protein and the ACE2 receptor protein, have provided global connectivity maps, based on the complex structure-networks of non-covalent interactions.
-Network metrics such as edges, cliques, and clusters have provided a wealth of local details in the context of global connectivity.
-In other words, the connectivity from the one-dimensional edge level interaction leading to three-dimensional higher order topological units, culminating in globally connected clusters are systematically tracked through detailed connectivity maps.
+The connectivity from the one-dimensional edge level interaction leading to three-dimensional higher order topological units, culminating in globally connected clusters are systematically tracked through detailed connectivity maps.
 Furthermore, the dependence of global connectivity on edge weights has unraveled intricate changes that undergo in the dynamical state.
-The percolation behavior, observed for the simulation averages has clearly shown that at higher interaction strength, the SARS-CoV2 complex is more stable than the SARS-CoV1 complex.
-The specific interactions and their fluctuations are captured at the edge level and their tracking through higher order connectivity metrics has clearly exhibited the dynamically stable behavior of SARS-CoV2 complex than SARS-CoV1 complex.
+The higher dynamical stability of SARS-CoV2 complex than SARS-CoV1 complex is observed from the percolation behavior of simulation averages, as well as from the specific edge strengths, their fluctuations, and from the topologically higher order connectivity metrics.
 Apart from the average behavior, the analysis of individual snapshots of the SARS-CoV2 complex has provided a landscape of conformations, with subtle differences in their cliques, communities, and the IF-clusters, which are not captured by conventional parameters such as root mean square deviation (RMSD) of the overall backbone structure.
 Needless to mention that such a connectivity map can be useful in many ways, such as locating the position and the topological status of relevant residues of the viral protein as well as the interacting residues of the ACE2 receptor in the global context.
 For example, such a map can assist in placing the mutations of variants on the global map or in designing drugs and vaccines.